illescasDaniel/transcriber-qt/readme.md

 (`conda env create -f environment.yml`)

 **How to run it**:
-1. You need to create a hugging-face READ token and then accept these terms manually once:
+1. You need to create [a hugging-face READ token](https://huggingface.co/settings/tokens) and then accept these terms manually once:
 	- https://huggingface.co/pyannote/speaker-diarization-3.1
 	- https://huggingface.co/pyannote/segmentation-3.0
 	- https://huggingface.co/pyannote/segmentation
 2. Place your token on a .env file (HF_TOKEN=your_token)
 3. Run `python main.py` inside `src` folder

 TODOs:
-1. Fix progress
-2. Test on CPU-only platforms
+1. Test on CPU-only platforms